The Chief Witness (film)

 The Chief Witness (German: Die Kronzeugin) is a 1937 German crime drama film directed by Georg Jacoby and starring Iván Petrovich, Sybille Schmitz and Sabine Peters.
 It was shot at the Babelsberg Studios in Berlin.
 The film's sets were designed by the art directors Otto Hunte and Willy Schiller.
 Location shooting took place in the Krkonose Mountains in Czechoslovakia and Zugspitze in Bavaria.

+Synopsis

+Elise, the former wife of composer Stefan Laurin, begs him to recover some letters from a man who has been blackmailing her.
+When he gets to the man's apartment, he finds him murdered and becomes the main suspect.